-Membership has increased to 170 local residents and seasonal members, who continue to enjoy the four main events (Commodore’s Reception, Kineo Cup Competition, Pig Roast and Annual Meeting & Dinner) as well as many other outdoor pursuits both on and off the water.
+Membership is now at the full complement of 175.
+It is composed of local residents and seasonal members, who continue to enjoy the four main events (Commodore’s Reception, Kineo Cup Competition, Pig Roast and Annual Meeting & Dinner) as well as many other outdoor pursuits both on and off the water.

 Over the years, our home base has shifted from Mt.
 Kineo to Greenville.
 Our membership has grown in size significantly.
 In spite of these changes, we remain true to our original purpose.
 Let the fun continue!

 Moosehead Lake Yacht Club

 From its inception in 1908 to today, much has changed in the Moosehead Lake Yacht Club and the Moosehead Region as well.
 The days of tourists arriving by trains, steam boats carrying passengers to Mt.
 Kineo, and large-scale regattas have long passed.
 Although MLYC is now based at the Katahdin cruiseboat in East Cove and is much larger in size, the purpose remains as originally stated: “To support the variety of summer boating and outdoor activities afforded by the Moosehead Lake region, and to host boating and social events conducive to such activities.”